expo/expo/docs/pages/versions/unversioned/sdk/application.md

 The human-readable name of the application that is displayed with the app's icon on the device's home screen or desktop.
 On Android and iOS, this value is a `string` unless the name could not be retrieved, in which case this value will be `null`.
 On web this value is `null`.

-- e.g., `Expo`, `Yelp`, `Instagram`
+- e.g., "`Expo`", "`Yelp`", "`Instagram`"

 ### `Application.applicationId`

 The ID of the application.
 On Android, this is the application ID.
 On iOS, this is the bundle ID.
 On web, this is `null`.

-- e.g., `com.cocoacasts.scribbles`, `com.apple.Pages`
+- e.g., "`com.cocoacasts.scribbles`, `com.apple.Pages`"

 ### `Application.nativeApplicationVersion`

 The human-readable version of the native application that may be displayed in the app store.
 This is the `Info.plist` value for `CFBundleShortVersionString` on iOS and the version name set by `version` in app.json on Android at the time the native app was built.
 On web, this value is `null`.

-- e.g., `2.11.0`
+- e.g., "`2.11.0`"

 ### `Application.nativeBuildVersion`

 The internal build version of the native application that the app store may use to distinguish between different binaries.
 This is the `Info.plist` value for `CFBundleVersion` on iOS (set with `ios.buildNumber` value in `app.json` in a standalone app) and the version code set by `android.versionCode` in app.json on Android at the time the native app was built.
 On web, this value is `null`.
 Note that the return type on Android will a `number` and the return type on iOS will be a `string`.

 - e.g., `iOS: "2.11.0", Android: 114`